Coarse Personalization: Model

+in the optimal transport problem (Equation \ref{eq:MK-Problem}).
+The cost function in Equation \ref{eq:Cost-Function} represents profit regret: It is the square of the difference of coarse personalization profits ($\bm{\mathcal{R}}(\boldsymbol{x},\tilde{\boldsymbol{t}}_{l})$) to full personalization profits ($\bar{\boldsymbol{R}}$).\footnote{We can extend the cost function to account for the number of segments in Online Appendix Section \ref{sec:Treatments-in-Cost-Function}.} Because full personalization is profit maximizing, the firm will receive weakly lower profits from coarse personalization as it can only form $L$ segments to personalize.
+Thus, minimizing profit regret to an upper bound corresponds to profit maximization in the coarse personalization solution.

-To help alleviate the computational burden in the second step, we impose two assumptions.
-The first is a strict concavity assumption on the continuous CATE, $\tau_{d}(\boldsymbol{x}_{i},t_{i,d})$.
+As we will detail in Section \ref{sec:Why-optimal-transport}, the problem, as it stands, is computationally burdensome.
+To alleviate this concern, we impose two assumptions: The first is a strict concavity assumption on the continuous CATE function, $\tau_{d}(\boldsymbol{x}_{i},t_{i,d})$.
 The second is a weak convexity assumption on the cost function, $c_{d}(t_{i,d})$.

 \begin{assumption} (Strict Concavity of the Continuous Conditional Average Treatment Effects) The continuous conditional average treatment effect $\tau_{d}(\boldsymbol{x}_{i},t_{i,d})$ is strictly concave in $t_{i,d}$.
 For $t,t'\in[0,\bar{t}_{d}]\subset\mathbb{R}^{+}$ and $\alpha\in[0,1]$, $\tau_{d}(\boldsymbol{x}_{i},\alpha t+(1-\alpha)t')>\alpha\tau_{d}(\boldsymbol{x}_{i},t)+(1-\alpha)\tau_{d}(\boldsymbol{x}_{i},t')$. \end{assumption}